Merkost/Suby/README.md

 <img src="screenshots/ic_launcher-playstore-beta.png" alt="Suby Logo" width="150">

 Suby (beta) is designed to help you effortlessly manage all your subscriptions in one place.
-Whether it’s streaming services, fitness apps, or any other recurring payments, Suby keeps you organized and in control.

 ## Key Features